Unsupervised classification of disordered patterns in an oppositely charged colloidal system: result

 Figure \ref{fig:result2}(a) shows the 2nd PC as a function of $\phi$ and $\lambda$, with Fig.~\ref{fig:result2}(b) presenting the same data smoothed using a Gaussian filter.
 As discussed above, the valley on the left side of the heatmap corresponds to $\phi_{\text{c-s}}$, while the central ridge corresponds to $\phi_{\text{s-cc}}$.
 The phase transitions in our system are driven by the competition between Coulomb and van der Waals interactions.
 Consequently, as $\lambda$ increases, the true transition points are expected to shift to smaller values of $\phi$.
 The figures clearly show that the behaviors of $\phi_{\text{c-s}}$ and $\phi_{\text{s-cc}}$ along $\lambda$ are consistent with this expectation.

 The symbols in Fig.~\ref{fig:result2} indicate the transition points determined by RDFs.
 Firstly, the transition points between the Cluster and String phases, which are denoted by red circles, coincide well with those determined by the 2nd PC at larger $\lambda$.
 While significant deviations are observed for smaller $\lambda$, the trends in the shifts of the phase boundaries with respect to $\lambda$ remain consistent.
-Secondly, the transition points between the String and Coulomb Cluster phases (yellow triangles) determined by RDFs closely match those identified using the 2nd PC.
+Second, the transition points between the String and Coulomb Cluster phases, indicated by yellow triangles, also show qualitative agreement with those identified by the 2nd PC.
 Furthermore, the transition points between the Coulomb Cluster and Coulomb String phases (green squares) determined by RDFs are found along the contour lines enclosing the black region in the upper-right corner of the heatmap.
 These results suggest that the 2nd PC can effectively classify transitions between these phases.
+In the remainder of this section, we discuss the causes of the trend shifts observed in the 2nd PC, which are associated with the Cluster-String and String–Coulomb Cluster phase boundaries.
+Clarifying the relationship between the Coulomb Cluster–Coulomb String phase boundary and the 2nd PC remains an open question for future work.